stallman-j/ekonomR/vignettes/rent-increase-calculation.md

 From the Yale numbers, inflation over 2021 to 2025 was somewhere between 11.7% and 18.2%, giving me an estimated proposed rent ranging from about \$1570 to about \$1650, off a starting value of \$1400.

-From the BLS data, inflation from June 2021 to March 2025 ranged between 16.6% and 21.2%, giving an estimated proposed rent ranging from about \$1630 to \$1700.
+From the BLS data, inflation from June 2021 to March 2025 ranged between 16.6% and 21.2%, giving an estimated proposed rent ranging from about \$1630 to \$1690.

 Taking the higher estimate of about 20% inflation, that also increases my parking fee to about \$120.

-I think a fair proposal would be to propose \$1700 for the main rent, which is the highest number that comes in, and is even rounding up from the BLS data.
-It's higher than the Yale estimates.
+I think a fair proposal would be \$1680 for the main rent, which implies an inflation over the time of %20.
+That is at the top of the range for the BLS and higher than any of the Yale estimates.

-If I add on approximately \$120 for parking, then I might want to propose a total rent of about \$1820.
+If I add on approximately \$120 for parking, then I might want to propose a total rent + parking of about \$1800.

 # Just the Code